 21. Position the parking brake lever on the secondary brake shoe in the push rod, install the upper return spring.

-25. Install retainer springs and caps.
+25. Install the retaining springs and covers.

 27. Install the brake drum, adjust the wheel bearings as described in Section 10.